 Piecemeal, state-by-state approach.
-E.g., assuming a continuing role for liability, underinsured and PIP coverage, what challenges does Proposition 103 present?
+E.g., assuming a continuing role for private automobile coverage, what challenges does Proposition 103 present?

-Proposition 103 applies to rates and premiums for automobile policies "as described in subdivision (a) of Section 660" of the California Insurance Code.
-Section 660(a) defines "policy" as any:
+Proposition 103 applies prior approval and special rating factors to premiums for private automobile policies "as described in subdivision (a) of Section 660" of the California Insurance Code.